Startup Funding Club Hero Min

 The SFC team is headed up by Stephen Page, CEO.
 Stephen has founded and exited several software businesses and is supported by Chief Investment Officer Joseph Zipfel whose background is in investment banking and corporate finance.
 The wider team and board of directors of SFC have backgrounds in investment banking, software, corporate finance, and entrepreneurship.
 In total, the team consists of 18 individuals, most of whom are actively involved with investment decisions.

-SFC Capital Ltd is the investment adviser to the fund, which is managed by SFC Capital Partners Ltd, of which SFC Capital Ltd is an appointed representative.
-Before your subscription is invested, the cash will be held by the custodian, Bennett Brooks & Co Limited.
-Shares will be held by the nominee, SFC Nominees Limited.
+SFC Capital Ltd, an appointed representative of SFC Capital Partners Ltd, is the investment adviser to the fund which is managed by SFC Capital Partners Ltd. Before your subscription is invested, the cash will be held by the custodian, Kin Capital Partners LLP.
+Shares will be help by the nominee, SFC Nominees Limited.

 Meet the manager

-Interview: Ed Prior, SFC Capital – watch now
+Ed Prior, SFC Capital – watch our interview

 Play Video: Ed Prior, Startup Funding Club – Meet the manager